Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

-I honestly can’t promise I’ll answer.
-My three children, husband, and home have to come before personal email questions.
+I honestly can’t promise I’ll answer (unless you have an eBook question or ordering issue – I pride myself on prompt customer service!).
+My four children, husband, and home have to come before personal email questions.
 I do, however, answer all questions in the comments section of blog posts (although sometimes it takes a week or so, see above excuse).

-I’ve covered a great many topics here at KS, and you can check out my thoughts on them all by using one of the search bars to the righthand side there.
-There’s also an archives page for your convenience.
+I’ve covered a great many topics here at KS, and you can check out my thoughts on them all by using the search bar to the righthand side there up at the top.
+There’s also an archives page for your convenience and some FAQs below…

 FAQs: